ZwenDo/Restrikt/README.md

 ### Automatic internal symbols detection

-By using the [kotlinx-metadata](https://github.com/JetBrains/kotlin/tree/master/libraries/kotlinx-metadata) parser library, it is possible to know at compile time which symbols are ``internal`` and therefore hide it.
+By using the [kotlinx-metadata](https://github.com/JetBrains/kotlin/tree/master/libraries/kotlinx-metadata) parser library, it is possible to know at compile time which symbols are ``internal`` and therefore hide them.

 ### Java hiding